radiantlogic-v8/documentation-new/documentation/configuration/identity-views/ldap-proxy-views.md

 5. If you already see the attribute you want to mark as hidden in the list, click the ![Pencil](Media/pencil.jpg) inline with the attribute.
 Check the *hidden* checkbox and click **SAVE**.
 6. Click **SAVE** in the bottom right to save the page.

->[!warning] this is NOT the approach you should take to prevent certain attributes from being returned to the client.
+>[!warning] This is NOT the approach you should take to prevent certain attributes from being returned to the client.
 Preventing attributes from being returned should be accomplished with ACL’s.

 **ActualDN**